Mouaijin/SubsonicSharp/README.md

 2. Create a completely portable library for development of Subsonic clients on any device
 3. Lower the barrier to entry drastically for use of the API

+####Media Retrieval Note
+This library currently supports passing the URL string needed to stream or download files, but does not pass the data itself.
+This may be addressed with platform-specific DI projects in the future (pull requests welcome), but due to the differences in how each platform handles this data this is a secondary goal.

 ##API Coverage Progress

 ###Complete